vallacy/SNA-Classrooms-Project/README.md

 ## Analyses

-I used exponential random graph models (ERGMs) to investigate the association between students' connectedness and their levels of grit, and resilience.
+I used exponential random graph models (ERGMs) to investigate the association between students' connectedness and their levels of grit and resilience.
 Networks were fairly sparse, with only one, relatively well-connected lab having a density of 0.10.

 Example code for an ERGM looking at a difference in scores on the measures:
 ~~~ R